garden-rs/garden/doc/src/commands.md

     -C | --chdir <directory>

-chdir to the specified directory before searching for configuration.
+Navigate to the specified directory before searching for configuration.
 This is modeled after `make -C <path> ...` or `git -C <path> ...`.

     -c | --config <filename>

-Specify a garden config file to use instead of searching for `garden.yaml`.
+Specify a garden file to use instead of searching for `garden.yaml`.
-The path can either be the path to an actual config file, or it can be the basename of a file in the configuration search path.
+The filename can be either the path to a file or the basename of a file in the configuration search path.

     -v | --verbose